 I really appreciated the live classes because my previous certification had no live component.
 I’m a strong believer that synchronous connection is really important for learning something new.

 During class, we were shown PowerPoints and given time to ask questions about the homework.
 Hearing from long-term accredited teachers about different charting circumstances did wonders for my existing knowledge base.
 It was incredibly valuable.

 Full disclosure: It is important to know that Billings was founded by and is primarily run by Catholics.
 These meetings often began with prayer or referenced God.
-I personally believe the organization could do a better job of separating religious practice from the method when teachers of any background are welcome to certify with them.
 Teachers are not required to teach the religious component of the PowerPoint.
 That means that Billings can be presented in a secular manner.
 The WOOMB International head organization notably does not include religious elements in their presentation of the method.
 The science of the method is solid regardless of any ideology attached to it.

 The next step after passing an exam on the material was to begin practicum.
 Practicum is the supervised portion of the certification where you teach 6 to 10 clients minimum in the method while submitting charts and questios to a supervisor selected for you by the organization.